Writer: Charles Dickens

 A powerful, dark, disturbingly dominating set by Robin Peoples, confronts the audience on entering the auditorium.
 This is the room set for the wedding reception Miss Havisham (Paula Wilcox) never had, shrouded in years of cobwebs with the wedding cake left untouched as its centre piece.
 An older Pip (Paul Nivison) revisits the scene and begins to relate the story of his life and its harsh beginnings; he remains on stage throughout the show, watching events and sometimes acting as narrator.

-Whilst living with the caring Mr Joe, tenderly and convincingly played by Steve North, and his wife Mrs Joe (Isabelle Joss) he is summonsed to the dilapidated Satis House by Miss Havisham.
-Taylor Jay-Davies sensitively takes on the role of the young Pip, who is drawn by Estella (Grace Rowe) and his adventure unfolds.
+While living with the caring Mr Joe, tenderly and convincingly played by Steve North, and his wife Mrs Joe (Isabelle Joss) he is summonsed to the dilapidated Satis House by Miss Havisham.
+Taylor Jay-Davies sensitively takes on the rôle of the young Pip, who is drawn by Estella (Grace Rowe) and his adventure unfolds.

 The story is presented in various extracts, some straight and others strangely macabre, with grotesque caricatures.
-The exchanges with the powerfully played Magwitch (Chris Ellison) and Camilla (Katy Allen) give reality, whilst some very amusing scenes with Wopsle (James Vaughan) and Mrs Joe were reminiscent of Punch and Judy.
-Brian Pettifer excellent as Wemmick, seems under used, whilst Jaggers (Jack Ellis) dominated when on stage.
+The exchanges with the powerfully played Magwitch (Chris Ellison) and Camilla (Katy Allen) give reality, while some very amusing scenes with Wopsle (James Vaughan) and Mrs Joe were reminiscent of Punch and Judy.
+Brian Pettifer excellent as Wemmick, seems under used, while Jaggers (Jack Ellis) dominated when on stage.

 Director, Graham McLaren leads a big production, having over thirty in the cast and creative team alone with the production team on top; their combined efforts have created a theatrical extravaganza.
 The fantastic visual and audio effects envelop and devour the stage, at times even overpowering the story and its characters.